+Choose to download songs from the "iTunes App".
 Click the button "+Add" to add music, it will pop up a window, which will show you all of the songs you have downloaded from iTunes.
 You can choose any song you want to convert.

 Step 2 Choose Output Format

-After the successful adding, please click the button "Setting" to choose the output format as you need, in the pop-up window, you can set output path, output quality, and output format including MP3, AAC, FLAC, AIFF, WAV, and ALAC.
+After the successful adding, please click the button "Settings" to choose the output format as you need, in the pop-up window, you can set output path, output quality, and output format including MP3, AAC, FLAC, AIFF, WAV, and ALAC.

 Step 3 Convert Apple Music to MP3